ericson-weah-dev/HowToWriteYourOwnJavascriptArrayMethodsWithoutUsingAnyOfTheJavascriptBuiltInArrayMethods/README.md

 ### length

-Now, let's start with the first array function (or method): length.
+Now, let's start with the first array function (or method): <span style="color: gray">length</span>.
 The length function is used to get the number of elements in an array.
 Here's how you can implement the length the method from scratch:

 ```javascript
 /**